-If the members of a public company requisition an investigation into interests in shares, the company's re-

-OXFOR20 UNIVERSITY PRESS port of the information received must be kept available for at least six years for inspection (s 805) by any person without charge (s 807(1)).
+If the members of a public company requisition an investigation into interests in shares, the company's report of the information received must be kept available for at least six years for inspection (s 805) by any person without charge (s 807(1)).
 Any person may require a copy of the report on payment of a fee (s 807(2)).